Alexander J. Martín

 - Research Associate - Center for Comparative Archaeology

-Dr. Alexander J. Martín is an archaeologist whose main research interest lies in the development of prehistoric social institutions to understand how and why human societies became larger and more complex.
+Dr. Alexander J. Martín is an anthropologist whose main research interest lies in the development of prehistoric social institutions to understand how and why human societies became larger and more complex.
 Most of his research has taken place in coastal Ecuador where he has carried out surveys and excavations to clarify why populations there changed from small independent villages to large polities with densely packed communities, craft specialists, long distance trade networks, and powerful ruling elites that looked to expand their territorial control.
-In particular, he explores the roles that different economic, political, religious, and military institutions played in these changes.
+In particular, he explores the roles that different economic, political, and religious institutions played in these changes.
 More recently, he has begun comparing institutional change from coastal Ecuador to that of other prehistoric populations of the Americas so as to recognize broader patterns in social development and evolution.
-Dr. Martín received his Ph.D. from the University of Pittsburgh and is a core faculty member of the Center for Latin American Studies.
-He currently manages the Comparative Archaeology Database of the Center for Comparative Archaeology, and teaches anthropology courses for the University of Pittsburgh and the Semester at Sea program.
+Dr. Martín is the current manager of the Comparative Archaeology Database of the Center for Comparative Archaeology.

 More information about Dr. Martín’s research and publications can be found on his personal home page.